mRcSchwering/magic-soup/docs/supporting_figures.md

 ![](./img/supporting/cell_neighbors.png)

-_Neighbouring cells per cell with increasing cell coverage.
+_Neighbouring cells per cell with increasing cell confluency.
 Only unique neighbour pairs are counted.
-So, the maximum number of neighbours per cell at 100% coverage is 4._
+So, the maximum number of neighbours per cell at full confluency is 4._

 ![](./img/supporting/genome_recombinations.png)

 _Genomes diverge with random recombinations at different rates over time.
 Upper row shows percentage of cells which experienced at least 1 mutation.
 Lower row shows similarity distributions of each cell to its unmutated genome.
-Values at 30% cell coverage are in the left column, at 50% coverage in the right column.
+Values at 30% cell confluency are in the left column, at 50% confluency in the right column.
 Similarity is based on the normalized Levenshtein distance.
 Recombination happens by creating random strand breaks in 2 genomes and randomly re-joining them.
 Rates are random strand breakes per nucleotide.